spexod/iSLAT/README.md

 [Gordon et al. 2022](https://ui.adsabs.harvard.edu/abs/2022JQSRT.27707949G/abstract).

 ## Parameters definitions and units
-These definitions and instructions are also available by hovering over GUI elements.
+(Definitions and instructions are also available by hovering over GUI elements.)

 **General note for all parameters in the GUI:** *every time you update any value, hit "return/enter" on your keyboard to apply the new value to the model.